 This book is a vital contribution to discussions surrounding research creation and the body in relation to digital media, highlighting the ways in which new technologies confront the sensate, somatic body.

 Over the past decade, new technologies have influenced a vast epistemological shift that has transformed notions of performativity and representation in the arts.
-Mediation has challenged both spectators’ and performers’ conventions of corporeality, cognition, and perception.
-Centreing on contemporary synaesthetic and multimodal works, Through the Prism of the Senses examines new theory and practice in body-based arts and contemporary performance.
+Mediation has challenged both spectators’ and performers’ conventions of corporeality, embodiment, cognition, and perception.
+Centring on contemporary synaesthetic and multimodal works, Through the Prism of the Senses examines new theory and practice in body-based arts and contemporary performance.
 Three main chapters present three distinct strands of methodological enquiry, one from each author, creating a work that resonates with artistic and philosophical enquiry.
 This book is a vital contribution to discussions surrounding research creation and the body in relation to digital media, highlighting the ways in which new technologies confront the sensate, somatic body.

 Isabelle Choinière is an international artist, researcher, author, and teacher of contemporary performative practices which integrate new technology.
 She is affiliate professor and a postdoctoral transdisciplinary researcher at Université du Québec à Montréal.